A strong password is your first line of defense against intruders and imposters. Scroll down for a video based on these tips.

 Don’t just use one password.
 It’s possible that someone working at a site where you use that password could pass it on or use it to break into your accounts at other sites.

 Create passwords that are easy to remember but hard for others to guess.
-When possible, use a phrase such as “I started 7th grade at Lincoln Middle School in 2010” and use the initial of each word like this: “Is7gaLMSi#2010.”
+One possibility is a phrase such as “I started 7th grade at Lincoln Middle School in 2010” and use the initial of each word like this: “Is7gaLMSi#2010.”
 And make them at least a little different (by adding a couple of unique letters) for each site.
 On some sites you might even be able to type in the entire phrase.

 Include numbers, capital letters and symbols.
 Consider using a $ instead of an S or a 1 instead of an L, or including an & or % – but note that $1ngle is NOT a good password.
 Password thieves are onto this.
 But Mf$J1ravng (short for “My friend Sam Jones is really a very nice guy) is an excellent password.